Talented Athlete Entry Scheme

 How do you submit an application?

 It’s simple.
-Just complete and submit the online form via the link http://uususport.org/taes-2018/ before the closing date of 15 January 2019.
+Just complete and submit the online form via the weblink http://uususport.org/taes-2019/ before the closing date of 15 January 2019.
 This closing date aligns with the UCAS deadline for on-time applications.
 Please ensure that it is completed as fully and clearly as possible.
-Please note:

 - Confirmation of information, advice and/or opinion may be sought from governing bodies of sport and may be used as part of the assessment process.
 Applicants should ensure they provide details for an appropriate individual where requested in the Application Form.

-- The Assessment Panel will not consider applications received after the closing date of 15 January 2018.
-An appeal against this decision may be submitted to the Head of Sports Services who may refer it to the Appeals Panel, should he decide there is a substantive case for an appeal against the application of the closing date.
+- The Assessment Panel will not consider applications received after the closing date of 15 January 2019.
+A complaint regarding the decision making process may be submitted to the Head of Sports Services who may refer it to a Complaints Panel, should s/he decide there is a substantive case for a reconsideration of an application beyond the closing date.

-- It is the responsibility of the applicant to ensure that their online Application Form is submitted by the closing date of 15 January 2018.
+- It is the responsibility of the applicant to ensure that their online Application Form is submitted by 11.59pm on the closing date of 15 January 2019.

 What happens next?

-Once submitted, applications will be assessed in line with established criteria.
-This process takes a number of weeks and once completed a moderation process is carried out.
 Applicants will be notified in writing whether or not their application has been successful.
-Unsuccessful candidates will have the opportunity to make a formal complaint in writing, if they feel they have evidence that the application and selection process was not properly followed, in accordance with appeal procedures that will be made available to them at the time of this notification.
+Unsuccessful candidates will have the opportunity to make a formal complaint in writing, if they feel they have evidence that the application and selection process was not properly followed, in accordance with the complaints procedures that will be made available to them at the time of this notification.

-- Satisfy the general and specific conditions for offer, including completing any additional selection methods used on their chosen programme (see online prospectus for details) and obtain an offer for a full-time undergraduate course at Ulster University.
-Applicants to BSc Hons Dietetics, BSc Hons Occupational Therapy, BSc Hons Physiotherapy, BSc Hons Podiatry, BSc Hons Diagnostic Radiography and Imaging, BSc Hons Radiotherapy and Oncology, BSc Hons Speech & Language Therapy must, in addition to applying through UCAS in the normal way, register for HPAT–Ulster and take the test on Saturday 27 January 2018.
-More information on the HPAT can be found at http://www.hpat-ulster.acer.edu.au.
+- Satisfy the general and specific conditions for offer, including completing any additional selection methods used on their chosen programme (see online prospectus for details) and obtain an offer of a place on a full-time undergraduate course at Ulster University.
+Please note that applicants to BSc Hons Dietetics, BSc Hons Occupational Therapy, BSc Hons Physiotherapy, BSc Hons Diagnostic Radiography and Imaging, BSc Hons Radiotherapy and Oncology, BSc Hons Speech & Language Therapy must, in addition to applying through UCAS in the normal way, register for HPAT–Ulster and take the test on Saturday 26 January 2019.
+More information on the HPAT can be found at http://www.hpat-ulster.acer.edu.au .
 Having a successful application to the Talented Athlete Entry Scheme will have no bearing on this particular condition for offer to study one of these HPAT courses.

-- Attend the TAES Information Evening on Wednesday 25 April to receive further information about the Scheme along with your Athlete Agreement form.
+- Attend the TAES Information Evening on Wednesday 3 April 2019 to receive further information about the Scheme.

 - Utilise the offer in the year it is made, as it cannot be deferred.
-Applicants are welcome to reapply the following year but success in the following year is not guaranteed to be successful based on a previously successful application.
+Applicants are welcome to reapply the following year but success in the following year is not guaranteed based on a previously successful application.
 Each year the pool of applicants compete for a place on the Talented Athlete Entry Scheme anew.

 What is expected of a Talented Athlete at Ulster University